-Here’s an effective foot braking technique variation for moderate speeds : stiffen up your body and support yourself with both your hands on your front thigh for stability.
-This position allows you to put your foot down on the ground further towards the back, while still maintaining a strong balance.
+Here’s an effective foot braking technique variation for moderate speeds: stiffen up your body and support yourself with both your hands on your front thigh for stability.
+This position allows you to put your foot down on the ground further toward the back, while still maintaining a strong balance.
 Watch these 14 seconds (1:39 – 1:53) :

 Foot braking at higher speeds

 Foot braking isn’t that easy if you’re going even a little fast, e.g. on small slopes.
-With some practice you should learn to do it comfortably around 20mph.
+With some practice, you will learn to do it comfortably around 20mph.
 Some longboarders can reliably pull it off even at around 30mph, but this requires a good ability to maintain your center of gravity.

-If you need to stop but feel you’re going to fast to foot brake, try to first shed some speed by air braking (raising your arms for air resistance), rolling it out if on flat ground, or carving if on a hill (see section about carving below).
+If you need to stop but feel you’re going too fast to foot brake, try to first shed some speed by air braking (raising your arms for air resistance), rolling it out if on flat ground, or carving if on a hill (see the section about carving below).

-At higher speed you may be scared to attempt foot braking.
-If so try to crouch down on your longboard to lower your center of gravity, and then you can push brake more heavily with you back foot onto the ground than you would standing up.
+At higher speeds, you may be scared to attempt foot braking.
+If so try to crouch down on your longboard to lower your center of gravity, and then you can push brake more heavily with your back foot onto the ground than you would standing up.
 Some skaters even grab their deck with their hands for more stability.